Treatment of tetralogy of Fallot with complete intracardiac repair (corrective surgery) (program ID: 50059)

 - Heart valve surgery

-- Reconstructive surgery of the mitral/tricuspid valve, including in the form of combined surgical interventions with coronary artery bypass grafting and simultaneous operations on several valves
+- Surgical repair of the mitral and tricuspid valve, including in the form of combined surgical interventions with coronary artery bypass grafting and simultaneous operations on several valves

-- Reconstructive aortic valve surgery in combination with surgical treatment of aortic aneurysm (acute aortic dissection type A, Bentall procedure, David operation)
+- Surgical aortic valve repair in combination with surgical treatment of aortic aneurysm (type A acute aortic dissection, Bentall procedure, David procedure)

-- Replacement of all heart valves using biological/mechanical prostheses, including in acute/chronic endocarditis
+- Replacement of all heart valves using biological and mechanical prostheses, including in acute/chronic endocarditis

 - Implantation of pacemakers, implantable cardioverter-defibrillators (ICD), event recorders (heart rate recorders)